ESutton567/pands-project/README.md

 ### Task 3: Output a scatter plot of each pair of variables (to a png file)

-* This program outputs a scatter plot of each pair of variables (and saves it ot a png file within the same folder)
+* This program outputs a scatter plot of each pair of variables (and saves it to a png file within the same folder)
 * First we customise the figure to contain 4 subplots (1 for each variable) and define the size<sup>20,21,22</sup>
 ~~~
 fig,ax = plt.subplots(4, figsize=(10,10))
 ~~~

-* Next we instruct the program to output the first plot: customised for colors and with axis labels set<sup>23,24,25</sup>
+* Next we instruct the program to output the first plot: customised for colours and with axis labels set<sup>23,24,25</sup>
 * We also add the figure title at this point<sup>26</sup>

 ~~~